wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 ![!Wallarm blocking page](../../images/configuration-guides/blocking-page-provided-by-wallarm-36.png)

-You can use the sample page without customization or enhance it by:
+You can use the sample page as a start point for your customization enhancing it by:

 * Adding your company logo – by default, no logo is presented on the page.
 * Adding your company support email – by default, no email links are used and the `contact us` phrase is the simple text without any link.
 * Changing any other HTML elements or adding your own.

-!!! info "Sample vs custom blocking page"
+!!! info "Custom blocking page variants"
-    Instead of modifying the sample page provided by Wallarm, you can create your own custom one and then set it to be used by specifying path to it via the [wallarm_block_page](#nginx-directive-wallarm_block_page) or the [wallarm_block_page_add_dynamic_path](#nginx-directive-wallarm_block_page_add_dynamic_path) directive.
+    Instead of modifying the sample page provided by Wallarm, you can create custom page from scratch.

 ### General procedure